McLaren back in the points but the pain remains

-LONDON McLaren, who scored their long-awaited first points of the Formula One season in Azerbaijan on Sunday, could have the future of their troubled relationship with Honda decided within weeks.
+LONDON (Reuters) - McLaren, who scored their long-awaited first points of the Formula One season in Azerbaijan on Sunday, could have the future of their troubled relationship with Honda decided within weeks.

 The small breakthrough on the track was a welcome surprise for a team that has been through the mill, but Racing Director Eric Boullier saw little to celebrate.